irenenikk/remember-me-front/README.md

 In development, you'll also have to start the [server](https://github.com/rovaniemi/remember-me-back).

+Both development and production server addresses must be configured in a local `.env` file.
+The example file can be found [here](.env.example).
+Just copy the example file, rename it to `.env`, and insert the appropriate addresses.

 ## Prerequisites
 * Node 6 or higher on your machine to run locally